Investment Based Visa’s (E-2, Eb-5)

 Eb-5 Investor Visa:

-- Investment of minimum of $1 million unless you are investing in a commercial entity located in a targeted employment area (TEA).
+- Investment of a minimum of $1 million unless you are investing in a commercial entity located in a targeted employment area (TEA).
 The area must be rural or in a high unemployment area.

 - The investment must result in the creation of 10 full-time jobs for U.S. workers.
 If the investment is made at a regional center, the EB-5 investor only has to show that 10 full-time indirect jobs or induced jobs were created.
 Indirect jobs are those created in businesses which supply goods or services to the EB-5 project.
 Induced jobs are jobs created as a result of income spent by EB-5 project employees.

 - The investment must be made in a for-profit U.S. commercial entity.
-The EB-5 visa applicant can invest in different types of business entities but in general can invest directly into a new commercial enterprise or in a regional center.
+The EB-5 visa applicant can invest in different types of business entities but in general, can invest directly into a new commercial enterprise or in a regional center.
 New commercial enterprises must have been established after November 29, 1990.

 If you have additional questions and want to know if you could qualify for an investment-based visa, call us today at (866) 691-9894 to set up a consultation.
 Or you can reach us by leaving a message by heading over to this page.